Suffolk Waste Partnership

 The SWP is a strategic partnership of the county, which works together to continuously improve waste management services throughout Suffolk.

-The SWP created a Joint Municipal Waste Management Strategy 2003-2020 (The Strategy), which originally contained 17 policies that set out the strategic framework for the management of municipal waste across the county.
-The Strategy has recently been reviewed for 2013 and now contains 15 policies.
+The SWP created a Joint Municipal Waste Management Strategy in 2003, covering the period until 2020 (The Strategy).
+The Strategy set out the strategic framework for the management of municipal waste across the county and received updates in 2008 and 2013.

 You can view the original Strategy and the revised policies below: